GUISharp/GUISharp/CODESTYLE.md

 ## File Organization
 * Source files should contain only one public type, although multiple internal types are permitted if required.
 * Source files should be given the name of the public type in the file.
-* Directory names should follow the namespace for the class after `LTW`.
-For example, one would expect to find the public class `LTW.Constants.WotoTools` in **LTW\Constants\WotoTools.cs**.
+* Directory names should follow the namespace for the class after `GUISharp`.
+For example, one would expect to find the public class `GUISharp.Constants.WotoTools` in **GUISharp\Constants\WotoTools.cs**.
 * Class members should be grouped logically, and encapsulated into regions:
 ```csharp
 	//-------------------------------------------------